 Aug.
 11 serves as reminder to call 811 before digging

-Rock Energy Cooperative hopes that Aug.
-11 (8/11) will serve as a natural reminder for residents to call 811 before any digging project so underground utility lines can be marked.
+Rock Energy Cooperative hopes that the designation of Aug.
+11 (8-11) as National Safe Digging Day will serve as a reminder for everyone to call 811 before every digging project.

 When you call 811, a representative will ask for the location and description of your digging project.
-Then the affected utility companies will send a professional locator to the proposed dig site to mark the approximate location of underground lines.
+Then Diggers Hotline or JULIE will notify affected utility companies, who will send a professional locator to the proposed dig site to mark the approximate location of your lines.
 Once lines have been properly marked, roll up those sleeves and carefully dig around the marked areas.

-Striking a single line can cause injury, death, repair costs, fines and inconvenient outages.
+Striking a single line can cause injury, repair costs, fines and inconvenient outages.
 Every digging project, no matter how large or small, warrants a call to 811.
-Installing a mailbox, building a deck, planting a tree and laying a patio are all examples of projects that need a call to 811.
+Installing a mailbox, building a deck, planting a tree and laying a patio are all examples of digging projects that need a call to 811 before starting.

 For more information about safe digging practices, click here.
 And remember to pick up the phone and call 811 before picking up your shovel.